Richard Cobbold: Family

 In 1822, he married the only daughter of Jeptha Waller, by whom he had three sons.

-One of the sons, Edward Augustus (born 1825), became vicar of the neighbouring parish of Yaxley, and another Thomas Spencer, a leading parasitologist.
+One of the sons, Edward Augustus (born 1825), became vicar of the neighbouring parish of Yaxley, and another, Thomas Spencer (born 1828), was a leading parasitologist.

-Legacy
+Obvservations of village life

-During his time at Wortham, more significantly, he recorded the daily lives of his various parishioners, both in words and pictures.
-His four volumes eventually found a home at the Suffolk Record Office, and have become an invaluable source of information about everyday life in the countryside at that time.
-In 1977 a book entitled The Biography of a Victorian Village was published, in which Ronald Fletcher presents Richard Cobbold's account of 1860s Wortham.
+During his time at Wortham, Cobbold recorded the daily lives of his parishioners in words and pictures.
+The resulting four volumes of notes and watercolours are now housed in the Suffolk Archives, and have become an invaluable source of information about everyday life in the countryside at that time.
+Selections from this material have been published in book form as The Biography of a Victorian Village: Richard Cobbold's Account of Wortham, Suffolk, 1860 (1977) edited by Ronald Fletcher, and as Cobbold's Wortham: The Portrait of a Victorian Village (2019) edited by Sue Heaser.

-Work
+Publications

-Cobbold achieved considerable success with his popular historical novels which include:
+Cobbold achieved considerable success with his popular historical novels, which include: